 - Giving and Receiving Feedback in a Positive Way, with Mike Robbins

-Research has shown that we need to take care of ourselves in order to provide our best to others.
-If you have not already used UI Wellness services, now is the time to get "Well on Our Way."
+Research has shown that we need to take care of ourselves to provide our best to others.
+If you have not already used UI Wellness services, now is the time.

 - Blog: Tony Schwartz: The Energy Project blog

-The work we do is constantly changing in order to respond to changes in the needs of those we serve, technology changes, etc. Staying current with work changes is a performance expectation of all staff.
+The work we do is constantly changing to respond to changes in the needs of those we serve, the available technology, etc. Staying current with work changes is a performance expectation of all staff.
 The University has many resources to assist you in many facets of your professional development.
 Visit the UI Learning and Development and Staff Language and Culture Services websites for more information about professional development opportunities and resources.
 There are also several just-in-time online resources available to support your development, including Lynda.com (technology/software courses).
 For business and career topics (myquickcoach), and education and compliance (ICON), visit the E-learning Programs website.